oakesjessica/book_tracker/README.md

 # Book Tracker
 This application was created as a two week individual project at Prime Digital Academy as part of its curriculum.
-Book Tracker utilizes the Google Books API to allow the user to search for books in a myriad of languages to add to their own personal library or mark it as a wishlist item.
+Book Tracker allows users to keep track and manage all of their books.
+This app utilizes the Google Books API to allow the user to search for books in a myriad of languages to add to their own personal library or mark it as a wishlist item.
 They can view the book's information in a table on their library dashboard where they can star a book as 'favorite'.
 They can also view their favorite books or wishlist books separately.
 This app utilizes REST architecture where users can get, add, edit, and delete books.

 ## Tech Used